-MLML is a consortium of seven Cal State campuses in northern and central California: CSU East Bay, CSU Fresno, CSU Monterey Bay, CSU Sacramento, CSU Stanislaus, San Francisco State University, and San Jose State University.
-Moss Landing Marine Laboratories administers a Masters of Science program and offers research opportunities in all disciplines of marine science, including: marine ecology, the biology of marine plants, invertebrates, fishes, birds, turtles and mammals, oceanography, and marine geology, chemistry, and biogeochemistry.
+MLML is a consortium of seven California State University campuses administered by San José State University.
+MLML administers the Masters of Science in Marine Science degree for these seven schools and offers research opportunities in all disciplines of marine science including marine ecology, the biology of marine plants, invertebrates, fishes, birds, turtles and mammals, oceanography, and marine geology, chemistry, and biogeochemistry.

 MLML operates as a community.
 Our labs are home to about 100 graduate students, with about half coming from California, half from other states and just a few from other countries.
 An additional 20 undergraduates attend classes here.
 Our faculty members teach the majority of our courses.
 Thesis research opportunities and paid positions in research and teaching are available to students thorough our community of 9 faculty, 10 adjuncts, and 6 affiliated programs.

 You can find more information about MLML on our lab website, including information about our graduate program requirements and our faculty.